bruno-solutions/sttutter-bytter/README.md

 # sttutter-audio-clipifier
-A tool to split audio tracks from online and local file system media sources
+A tool to split audio clips from online and local file system (video or audio) media sources

 ### Requirements